GVEA offers standard billing for all members. Under standard billing procedures, an account is billed based on the prior month’s usage.

 We recognize most of our customers pay their bills on time; therefore, we do not require an account deposit if the following criteria are met:

-- And the member does not have an impaired credit rating.
+- The member does not have an impaired credit rating.

-If you do not meet this criteria, an account deposit is required.
-The amount of the deposit required will be determined by your credit score.
+If you do not meet this criteria, an account deposit will be required.
+The amount of the required deposit will be determined by your credit score and the service location.
 However, the maximum deposit will not exceed twice the average monthly bill at that location or two times the average bill for that class of service, whichever is applicable.
 Also, if your account becomes delinquent (40 days past the bill date), you may be required to post a deposit.
 Failure to pay a deposit when required could result in disconnection of service.

 What is Good Payment History?

-Good Payment History is established after 12 consecutive months of service with no more than two past due payments.
+Good payment history is established after 12 consecutive months of service with no more than two past due payments.
 One delinquency is allowed, but it may not occur during the most recent six months.
-The account must also be current at the time it is reviewed for Good Payment status, and any other accounts in the same name must also have Good Payment History.
-Once you have Good Payment History, your account deposit will appear as a credit on your bill with interest.
+The service must have been provided in the past two years.
+The account must also be current at the time it is reviewed for good-pyment status, and any other accounts in the same name must also have a good payment history.
+Once you have a good payment history, your account deposit will appear as a credit on your bill with interest.

 Fees are implemented to cover the costs of providing service and are not refunded to the member.